Payroll tax

-Payroll taxes are taxes imposed on employers or employees, and are usually calculated as a percentage of the salaries that employers pay their employees.
+Payroll taxes are taxes imposed on employers or employees.
+They are usually calculated as a percentage of the salaries that employers pay their employees.
 By law, some payroll taxes are the responsibility of the employee and others fall on the employer, but almost all economists agree that the true economic incidence of a payroll tax is unaffected by this distinction, and falls largely or entirely on workers in the form of lower wages.
 Because payroll taxes fall exclusively on wages and not on returns to financial or physical investments, payroll taxes may contribute to underinvestment in human capital, such as higher education.

 National payroll tax systems

 Australia

-The Australian federal government (ATO) requires withholding tax on employment income (payroll taxes of the first type), under a system known as pay-as-you-go (PAYG).

-The individual states impose payroll taxes of the second type.
+Payroll taxes in Australia are levied by state governments and not at a federal level.
+Payroll tax rates and the threshold at which these are levied vary between states.

 Bermuda

 In Bermuda, payroll tax accounts for over a third of the annual national budget, making it the primary source of government revenue.
 The tax is paid by employers based on the total remuneration (salary and benefits) paid to all employees, at a standard rate of 14% (though, under certain circumstances, can be as low as 4.75%).
 Employers are allowed to deduct a small percentage of an employee's pay (around 4%).
 Another tax, social insurance, is withheld by the employer.